y2k-user/y2k-user/README.md

 🔭 I’m currently working on a database-backed website that will help expand a person's music catalogue.

-🌱 I’m currently studying at The University of Sheffield in my third year for a Bachelor's degree.
+🌱 I’m currently studying at University for a Bachelor's degree.

 📈 This is not the end.
 Far from it!
 Still got more contributions to make, repositories to fill up and expertise to gain!
 Just wait..